 NCSL is pleased to announce the Opioid Policy Fellows Program for 2020 following successful cohorts in 2018 and 2019.
-The application process for the 2020 is currently closed, applications were due October 17.
 The Opioid Policy Fellows Program is focused on health policies and programs being addressed by state legislatures across the country, such as strengthening prescription drug monitoring programs, developing prescribing guidelines, increasing naloxone access, and supporting access to treatment and recovery services.
 The program will also address the intersections with human services and criminal justice issues.
 Legislative trends and action, research and evidence, and other innovative topics and cost-effective strategies will be covered during this yearlong program.
 Up to 20 to 25 legislators will be selected for the program, which is designed to support legislators who are experienced or emerging leaders on opioid addiction and overdose issues.

 Learn more about the 2019 Opioid Policy Fellows cohort here.